Activity ratios measure how efficiently a company performs day-to-day tasks, such us the collection of receivables and management of inventory.

 2 Click competitor name to see calculations.

-The analysis of the receivables turnover ratio and the average receivable collection period reveals fluctuating trends over the examined periods.
+The analysis of the receivables turnover ratio and the average receivable collection period over multiple quarters reveals notable fluctuations and trends in the company's efficiency in collecting receivables.

 - Receivables Turnover Ratio